breatheco-de/content/src/content/how-to/install-node-npm-mac-osx.md

  ## If you had any errors

  Please file an issue here and we will do our best to help you.
-You can also contribute and PR any updates you think should be made to this guide.
+You can also contribute and PR any updates you think should be made to this guide..

  ## Author of this tutorial